wp-plugins/microblog-poster/readme.txt

 3. MicroblogPoster Options page, Logs Section.

 == Changelog ==

+= 1.3.8 (16-03-2014) =
+- Enabled twitter authorization process interactively, which allows to use multiple twitter accounts with a single twitter App.

 = 1.3.7 (16-02-2014) =
 - Added possibility to adjust length of : {EXCERPT}, {CONTENT_FIRST_WORDS}, {TITLE}.